 And who knows if you will want the same job when you come back?
 I’m using my time out as a tester for what makes me happy and to potentially make a career steer into development and charity work.

-Choose a job with travel benefits.
+The Solution: Choose a job with travel benefits.

 If the thought worries you, look out for companies that offer sabbaticals after a certain period of service.
 You could get from three to six months off, and have a job to return to.